bbalganjjm/natural_js/docs/implementation/m10-plan.md

 # Baseline and risk

-The basic Grid already binds one authored row template, nested row-local Select choices, typed edits, validation drafts, selection, sort/filter, local paging, focus, and disposal.
-It stores a cloned record for every row it has displayed and rerenders on each `Rows.set` event.
-Large visited pages and per-cell bulk changes therefore need an explicit memory/rendering design.
+At the M10.2 audit, the basic Grid bound one authored row template, nested row-local Select choices, typed edits, validation drafts, selection, sort/filter, local paging, focus, and disposal.
+It stored a cloned record for every row it had displayed and rerendered on each `Rows.set` event.
+Large visited pages and per-cell bulk changes therefore needed an explicit memory/rendering design.
 The M9 1,000-row fixture is a baseline, not a large-data guarantee.[^grid][^benchmark]

 The 1.x Grid exposed `height`, `fixedcol`, `resizable`, `pastiable`, `multiselect`, `more`, and check-all options.
 They are intent evidence, not a compatibility checklist.[^baseline][^old-grid]